MicroEJ/docs/DeviceDeveloperGuide/static_init.rst

    used to make a link between an input device (buttons, touch) and its MicroUI event generator (see :ref:`section_input`).

-   This Java file is used to configure the simulator with the same characteristics as the BSP.
+   This Java file is used to configure the Simulator with the same characteristics as the BSP.

    This file is useless if the BSP does not provide any input device and the Static MicroUI Initializer tool is able to not generate this file.
-Otherwise the MicroUI configuration file has to specify where put this file, typically in the simulator project (also called front panel project, see :ref:`section_simulation`).
+Otherwise the MicroUI configuration file has to specify where put this file, typically in the Simulator project (also called front panel project, see :ref:`section_simulation`).

 .. figure:: images/static_init_process.*